Chris-Tan/stackmob-javascript-examples/stackmob-nodejs/README.md

 This example isn't refined (sorry!).
 Rather, it was an experiment that needs some more love and care to clean up.  :)  But, in the interest of a working example for others to improve on, it's shared here.

+This runs the JS SDK in OAuth 2.0 mode on Node JS.

+* It would probably make more sense to run it in OAuth 1.0 mode since the developer owns the Node JS server and would likely want privileged access to the REST API (bypassing Access Control permissions).
+To do that I'll need to include the OAUth 1.0 library `jsOAuth` and follow the approach for <a href="https://gist.github.com/ericktai/d6b5c3d6b3fdf40e7731" target="_blank">enabling the StackMob JS SDK in OAuth 1.0 mode</a>.
+But OAuth 2.0 is the first step here until I revisit this project.

+# How to Run

 To run:

 1. Open `./start-oauth2-example.js`